 Denver Outreach Court is designed to increase stabilization and reduce future interactions with the justice system for individuals experiencing homelessness or receiving homeless or transitional services.
 The court helps individuals take action on municipal level citations or warrants and provides direct, immediate access to supportive services and resources which can include but are not limited to mental health services and enrollment in Medicaid.
 Immediate community service options are also available to complete court requirements.

-Instead of requiring people to come to a courthouse, Outreach Court is held in the community every 2nd Wednesday of the month at Haven of Hope, 1101 W. 7th Ave, in Denver.
-Sign up begins a 6am with Guest Services.
+Instead of requiring people to come to a courthouse, Outreach Court is held in the community twice per month.

-The program is a partnership created by the Denver Office of Behavioral Health Strategies, Denver County Courts, Denver Rescue Mission, the City Attorney’s Office, Office of the Municipal Public Defender, Haven of Hope and Mental Health Center of Denver.
+The program is a partnership created by the Denver Office of Behavioral Health Strategies, Denver County Courts, Denver Human Services, the City Attorney’s Office, Office of the Municipal Public Defender, Haven of Hope, Denver Public Library, Denver Rescue Mission and Mental Health Center of Denver.

 County Court also participates in the Homeless Connect and Veteran’s Stand Down events on an annual basis.